A comprehensive 10-week course for performing stage combat at a professional industry level.

 We accept online transfer (no additional fee), PayPal (3% admin fee) and Square Online Payments (2.2% admin fee), so let us know what is the easiest method of payment for you.

-This course has a place available with our TRAINING SCHOLARSHIP PROGRAM, which covers the FULL COURSE FEES.
-Application deadline 15th April 2023.
+This course has a place available with our TRAINING SCHOLARSHIP PROGRAM, which covers THE FULL STANDARD COURSE FEES.
+Application deadline 15th February 2024.
 More info here.

-Bookings are now open!
+Bookings are now open.
 Spots are very competitive as we have strict capacity limits and this course sells out quickly, so register early to save your spot (and to get the Early Bird price).
-Just fill out the online registration form, and we will reply with your registration confirmation and payment information.
+Just fill out the online registration form once bookings open, and we will reply with your registration confirmation.

 Make sure you get a text box confirmation that your registration form has gone through as soon as you SUBMIT.
 If you do not hear from us within 48 hours, check your junk mail, and then send us an email.